 Image Credit - Staticflickr.com/

-- Expiration date – Vets frequently get asked about the expiry date.
-Simply put, the expiration date is an indicator of the date by which a doctor or pharmacist should stop selling the product.
-However, it doesn't mean that the medicine becomes useless of ineffective after that date.
+Expiration date – Vets frequently get asked about the expiry date.
+Simply put, the expiration date is an indicator of the date by which a doctor or pharmacist should stop selling pet medication.
+However, it doesn't mean that the medicine becomes useless or ineffective after that date.
 Drug companies must set the expiry date before the effectiveness drops so that they can factor in the time it takes for a customer to use the medicine.
-Basically, the expiry date is decided by factoring in the time it will usually take for the consumer to use up all of the medication.
+The expiry date is decided by factoring in the time it will usually take for the consumer to use up all of the prescription medicine.

-- Side effects – Side effects refer to undesired responses to medication.
+Side effects – Side effects refer to undesired responses to medication.
 For instance, if the doctor prescribes an antihistamine to reduce nasal congestion that is caused by an allergy and if the medicine induces sluggishness and sleepiness, it is considered to be a side effect.
-Since most of the cats and dogs do not drive or handle heavy machinery, sleepiness is not a big problem.
-As a matter of fact, it might even be good as it would let the animal rest.
+Since most cats and dogs do not drive or handle heavy machinery, sleepiness is not a big problem.
+It might even be good as it would let the animal rest.

-- Strength, dosage and dose – A medicine's strength is the weight or concentration of the given substance.
-For instance, if the vet prescribes an antibiotic to your dog, he may be prescribed a 50 gram strength tablet.
+Strength, dosage, and dose – A medicine's strength is the weight or concentration of the given substance.
+For instance, if the vet prescribes an antibiotic for dogs to your pet, he may prescribe a 50-gram strength tablet.
 Dose, on the other hand, is the quantity of medication that should be taken at any given time.
-One antibiotic might have an acceptable dose of 8mg/pound and another might have a dose of 25mg/pound.
+One antibiotic might have an acceptable dose of 8mg/pound, and another might have a dose of 25mg/pound.
 Dosage refers to the quantity of medicine prescribed for a specific period.
 For example, if your vet asks you to give two tablets at a time to your dog after meals till the prescribed amount is over, that amount would be the dosage.

 It is common for dogs and cats to develop adverse reactions to some medication.
-If you're looking for an ideal world where things work the way they are supposed to, you will not find it in the pharmacy.
+If you're looking for an ideal world where things work as they should, you will not find it in the local pet supply stores.
 But it is a small consolation to know that you will not find that anywhere else either.